WebAssembly/component-model/design/mvp/Explainer.md

 | Approximate WIT signature  | `func<cancellable?>(t: thread) -> bool` |
 | Canonical ABI signature    | `[t:i32] -> [i32]`                      |

-The `thread.yield-then-promote` built-in immediately resumes execution of the thread `t` if `t` is in a "ready" state, in any case leaving the current thread in a "ready" state.
+The `thread.yield-then-promote` built-in traps if `t` is the current thread and, otherwise, immediately resumes execution of the thread `t` if `t` is in a "ready" state, in any case leaving the current thread in a "ready" state.
 If `cancellable` is set, `thread.yield-then-promote` returns whether the current task was [cancelled] by the caller; otherwise, `thread.yield-then-promote` always returns `false`.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_yield_then_promote`] in the Canonical ABI explainer.